Oral Presentation Clinical Oncology Society of Australia Annual Scientific Meeting 2024

 A 12-week exercise program improves exercise capacity in acute leukemia patients post intensive chemotherapy (#84)

-Lauren LB Burnham 1 , Nicholas NS Saner 2 , Sarah SA Alexander 1 , Hayley HD Dillon 1 , Catherine CV Vassili 3 , Catriona CP Parker 4 , Shaun SF Fleming 3 , Andrew AW Wei 5 6 , Erin EH Howden 1
+Lauren A Burnham 1 , Nicholas NS Saner 2 , Sarah SA Alexander 1 , Hayley HD Dillon 1 , Catherine CV Vassili 3 , Catriona CP Parker 4 , Shaun SF Fleming 3 , Andrew AW Wei 5 6 , Erin EH Howden 1

 1. Baker Heart and Diabetes Institute, Melbourne, VIC, Australia